davocarli/smartools/README.md

 ```

 #### Rows
-Indexing rows can be done utilizing the primary column value.
+Indexing rows can be done utilizing the primary column value or by using a tuple to specify the column that should be searched.
 Indexing with integers is still possible.

 NOTE: If multiple rows have the same primary column value, the **first** row with this value will be returned.
 If indexing with an empty string `''` the first row with no primary column value will be returned.
 ```